Unlike Pluto: Mid Career

 "The Pluto Tapes started as an experiment for me to release more music - I wanted to see what it would be like to release a song every week.
 I start a new song idea every day.
 A lot of those don't even make the cut, but it gets my creativity flowing.
 The Pluto Tapes have now become my outlet to push my creative boundaries and challenge myself."

 Once a certain amount of songs were released, they would be repackaged into a volume before beginning the next one with the same process.
-Each volume was different, but still had the same recognizable style that is Unlike Pluto, progressively getting much more away from the EDM light and clearly showing an improvement in his production and quality as each new song was consistently released.
+Each volume was different, but still had the same recognizable style that is Unlike Pluto, progressively getting much more away from the EDM light and improving in production quality.
 He began to show himself more in the song covers and with music videos by Pluto Tapes: Volume 2, displaying more professional advertising and comfort promoting himself.
-However, his contract with Heroic was short lived, and he went back to being an independent musician in late 2019, not wanting to be under any labels or artist management anymore.
-Before he broke away from Heroic though, Armond released a single under the independent label NIGHT MODE called "Everything You Need" on November 29, 2019, where he stepped back into his classic EDM production for the house style song, and an EP under Heroic called life in minor on November 15, 2019.
-Pluto Tapes also came to a close and he had a hiatus, or break, of no Unlike Pluto releases after his departure, during which, he also started his side project "Like Saturn" on February 14, 2020 alongside the release of the song "All Alone".
+In late 2019, he went back to being an independent musician when his contract with Heroic ended.
+Armond released a single under the independent label NIGHT MODE called "Everything You Need" on November 29, 2019, where he stepped back into his classic EDM production for the house style song, and an EP under Heroic called life in minor on November 15, 2019.
+Pluto Tapes also came to a close and he had a hiatus, during which, he also started his side project "Like Saturn" on February 14, 2020 alongside the release of the song "All Alone".